 - 2 tablespoons sour cream or cream cheese

-- 3-4 tablespoons powdered sugar
+- 3 to 4 tablespoons powdered sugar

 For decoration:

-- Whole cherries
+- whole cherries

-- Chocolate shavings
+- chocolate shavings

 Instructions